tGecko/ChampSelectSpy/README.md

 ###### Changelog:
 Forked
-Version 1.5:  Added Porofessor to available lookup sites, changed "always on top" to disabled on default, enabled "minimize on game start" default, tried to implement SEA server
+Version 1.5:  Added Porofessor to available lookup sites, changed "always on top" to disabled on default, enabled "minimize on game start" default, tried to implement SEA server - Thanks to Philip Heller!

 Version 1.4:  Added toggle to disable "always on top", added automatic minimizing on game start